How to Build a Pergola

 - After the concrete cures, remove the braces.

-- While the concrete is curing, you can prepare the 2x6 crossbeams and rafters.
+- While the concrete is curing, prepare the 2- x 6-inch crossbeams and rafters.

 - The crossbeams carry the load of the pergola.
 You will need two beams on each side.

 - Optional: Cut a decorative angle on the ends of the rafters.
-To make simple decorative ends, cut 45-degree angle on the bottom corner at each end of the rafters.
+To make simple, decorative ends, cut a 45-degree angle on the bottom corner at each end of the rafters.

 Tip: Buy the beams and rafters precut to the size you need.
-This will save you time when it comes to installation.
+This saves installation time.
 Your local The Home Depot will cut lumber to the size you need.

 - Measure 5 1/2 inches down from the top of each post on the side that is facing the interior of the pergola.
 Mark it.
 Make another mark on the opposite side of the post.
 Repeat for all four posts.

 - Drive a 4-inch nail halfway through on each mark you made on the posts.
-This will temporarily hold the crossbeams.
+This temporarily holds the crossbeams.

 - Position inner and outer crossbeams onto the nails between the front set of posts.
 Make sure there’s a foot of overhang on either side.
 Use your level to make sure everything’s square and level.
 Temporarily screw them in place with 4-inch screws on each end.